pellaton/spring-configuration-validation-processor/README.md

 ![Screenshot](/img/factoryath.png)

 ### IntelliJ IDEA (Maven Project)
 In IntelliJ IDEA, the annotation processor works out if the box in Maven projects configuring the processor in the compiler plugin configuration.
+Unfortunately, this does not work for Gradle projects :-/

 ### IntelliJ IDEA (Non Maven Project)
 1. Add the jar file containing the annotation processor to the module libraries